-ED issues notice to Siddaramaiah’s wife, Karnataka minister in land scam case
+Karnataka HC stays ED notice to Siddaramaiah’s wife, state minister in land scam case

 Court cannot suo motu transfer probe to CBI, argues state

-The Karnataka government on Monday argued that the High Court cannot suo motu transfer the Lokayukta’s investigation against Chief Minister Siddaramaiah to the Central Bureau of Investigation merely on concerns that the probe by the anti-corruption ombudsman might not be fair, Bar and Bench reported.
+On Monday, the Karnataka government also told the High Court that it cannot suo motu transfer the Lokayukta’s investigation against Siddaramaiah to the Central Bureau of Investigation merely on concerns that the probe by the anti-corruption ombudsman might not be fair, Bar and Bench reported.

 The submission was made by advocate Kapil Sibal, representing the state government, while opposing the petition filed by an activist who is also the original complainant in the case.

 The plea seeks the transfer of the investigation to the CBI, claiming that the Lokayukta probing the chief minister despite being a state authority might not be able to instil public confidence.

 Sibal contended that the Lokayukta Act gives the Lokayukta the power to investigate public servants and government officials including the chief minister.